 About ICS

-The International Colloquium Series (ICS) is a bold initiative of the NorcalMLK Foundation’s King & Faith Series, sparking meaningful conversation between African American scholars and global religious thinkers.
+ICS is an initiative of the NorcalMLK Foundation, sparking meaningful conversation between King & Faith scholars and global religious thinkers.

 Co-founded by the NorcalMLK Foundation executive director Dr. Aaron Grizzell, Ph.D., Dr. Dwight Hopkins, Ph.D., Ph.D., the Laura Spelman Rockefeller Professor at the University of Chicago, Dr. Raymond Carr, Ph.D., the president of the Society for the Study of Black Religion, and director of the Codex Charles H. Long Papers at Harvard University’s Moses Mesoamerican Archive, and Colette Rodgers-Grizzell, consulting advisor and strategist, ICS is rooted in the spirit of Dr. King—calling us not only to remember, but to interrogate and expand his legacy.
 Through gatherings on four continents, ICS creates powerful, localized moments of global reflection.
 This is where ideas cross borders, faith meets justice, and collaboration becomes a tool for transformation.